 *Christmas understood as the holiday season – no matter the religion – if any.

-We can probably all agree – by the end of the year – we might bee in need of rest and some fun, but it doesn’t have to mean the same for everyone.
+We can probably all agree – by the end of the year – we might be in need of rest and some fun, but it doesn’t have to mean the same for everyone.
 You may not want or be able to be merry.
 Or try and look stunning.
 And you don’t need to be in the mood.
-You don’t have to want to spend this time with the family.
+You don’t have to want to spend this time with your family.
 Or you simply can’t.

 This article is about the set of tools and helpful ideas for focusing on what’s good for your well-being.
 I’ll talk about some assertiveness tactics and, finally, ideas that might help to ground yourself.

 Christmas is a huge trigger for a lot of people.
 Not everyone wants to or is able to engage in anything Christmasy or finds comfort in being together.
 For some people, this time of year is a real-life horror story.

-Precisely because ‘dis the time to be with people’ – we gather around the table, we meet the family, a lot of memories come back.
+Precisely because ‘dis the time to be with people’ – we gather around the table, we meet the family, and a lot of memories come back.
 Sometimes it’s because of our struggles, sometimes it’s due to the specific circumstances – this way or another – we may not have all the strength we need to survive unharmed.

 As it happens – some people seem to live to tell you when it’s time to have a child, to get married, to “try and not be gay” or “do something with your life” in general.

 Each year I see more and more people reach out for a consultation around this time of year.
 Other mental health professionals also notice that pattern.
 Our patients in therapy tend to regress more and go through certain crises around this time of year.